-These daily activities of living in a van create water vapour too.
+These daily activities of living in a van create water vapor too.

 An adult can produce as much as 1 pint of water every night just from breathing!

-Wet coats and boots, cooking, showering, washing up and even using propane all add water vapour inside the van.
+Wet coats and boots, cooking, showering, washing up, and even using propane all add water vapor inside the van.

-This is the temperature to which air must be cooled to become saturated with water vapour.
+This is the temperature to which air must be cooled to become saturated with water vapor.

-In your van, the warm air, filled with water vapour comes into contact with a cold surface like a window.
+Warm air filled with water vapor comes into contact with a cold surface like a window.

-This cools the warm air, reducing its ability to hold water vapour.
+This cools the warm air, reducing its ability to hold water vapor.

-Once it drops to a certain point, the water vapour becomes liquid, forming condensation.
+Once it drops to a certain point, the water vapor becomes liquid, forming condensation.

 This point is known as the dew point.

-That’s because the warm humid air outside, hits the cold surface of the van body or its windows, reducing its dew point and condensing any water vapour.
+That’s because the warm, humid air outside hits the cold surface of the van body or its windows, reducing its dew point and condensing any water vapor.

-Have you ever woken up in the morning to find frost on the inside of your windscreen?
+Have you ever woken up in the morning to find frost inside your windscreen?
 It makes defrosting a bit of a nightmare but why does this happen?

-If the windscreen is really cold – the condensing water vapour freezes, creating a thin film of frost.
+If the windscreen is really cold – the condensing water vapor freezes, creating a thin film of frost.

-In reality, stopping condensation in a van completely is easier said than done.
+In reality, stopping condensation in a van is easier said than done.

-Taking the above points into consideration there’s a few things you need to control to stop or at least minimise the condensation in your van.
+Taking the above points into consideration, you need to control a few things to stop or at least minimise the condensation in your van.